Numerical method for approximately optimal solutions of two-stage distributionally robust optimization with marginal constraints: Introduction

 \section{Introduction}

 Decision problems in uncertain environments are naturally present in many important application areas.
-Examples of such problems include portfolio selection \citep{delage2010distributionally, gao2017data, mohajerin2018data}, inventory management \citep*{wang2016likelihood}, scheduling \citep*{chen2018distributionally, kong2020appointment, mak2015appointment}, resource allocation \citep*{wiesemann2012robust}, and transportation \citep*{bertsimas2010models, hu2020production, wang2021target}.
+Examples of such problems include portfolio selection \citep{delage2010distributionally, gao2017data, mohajerin2018data}, inventory management \citep*{wang2016likelihood}, scheduling \citep*{chen2018distributionally, kong2020appointment, mak2015appointment}, resource allocation \citep*{wiesemann2012robust}, and transportation \citep*{bertsimas2010models, hu2020production, wang2021target, goh2025strategic}.
 For these decision problems, the two-stage stochastic programming model (see, e.g., \citep*{shapiro2009lectures}), in which a random event occurs between the two stages, is widely adopted.
-In the two-stage stochastic programming model, the decision maker makes the so-called \textit{here-and-now} decision in the first stage.
-Subsequently, in the second stage, after the outcome of the random event is observed, the decision maker makes the so-called \textit{wait-and-see} decision which depends on the random outcome.
-Let us denote the first-stage decision by $\BIa$, denote the cost incurred in the first stage by $c_1(\BIa)$, denote the outcome of the random event by $\BIx\in\BCX$ where $\BCX$ denotes the set of all possible outcomes, and denote the minimized cost in the second-stage decision problem by $Q(\BIa,\BIx)$.
-Moreover, the decision maker has access to a probability distribution $\mu$ of the random outcome $\BIx$.
-Hence, the first-stage decision is made by minimizing the sum of the first-stage cost and the expected second-stage cost, i.e., the decision maker solves: $\minimize\limits_{\BIa}\big\{c_1(\BIa)+\int_{\BCX}Q(\BIa,\BIx)\DIFFM{\mu}{\DIFF\BIx}\big\}$.
-Since stochastic programming can be highly sensitive to the choice of the probability distribution $\mu$, robust optimization has been proposed as a conservative alternative; see, e.g., \citep*{bental2009robust, simchilevi2019constraint, zeng2013solving}.
-In robust optimization, rather than minimizing the expected cost, the decision maker minimizes the worst-case cost where the random outcome $\BIx$ can be any element of the set $\BCX$, i.e., the decision maker solves: $\minimize\limits_{\BIa}\big\{c_1(\BIa)+\sup_{\BIx\in\BCX}\{Q(\BIa,\BIx)\}\big\}$.
+In this model, the decision maker makes the so-called \textit{here-and-now} decision in the first stage.
+Subsequently, after the outcome of the random event is observed, the decision maker makes the so-called \textit{wait-and-see} decision in the second stage which depends on the random outcome.
+Let us denote the first-stage decision by $\BIx$, denote the cost incurred in the first stage by $c_1(\BIx)$, denote the outcome of the random event by $\Bomega\in\BOmega$ where $\BOmega$ contains all possible outcomes, and denote the optimal cost in the second-stage decision problem by $C_2(\BIx,\Bomega)$.
+Moreover, the decision maker has access to a probability law $\mu$ of the random outcome $\Bomega$.
+Hence, the first-stage decision is made by minimizing the sum of the first-stage cost and the expected second-stage cost, i.e., $\min_{\BIx}\big\{c_1(\BIx)+\int_{\BOmega}C_2(\BIx,\Bomega)\DIFFM{\mu}{\DIFF\Bomega}\big\}$.
+Since stochastic programming can be highly sensitive to the choice of the probability law $\mu$, robust optimization has been proposed as a conservative alternative, in which the decision maker minimizes the worst-case cost where the random outcome $\Bomega$ can be any element of the set $\BOmega$, i.e., $\min_{\BIx}\big\{c_1(\BIx)+\sup_{\Bomega\in\BOmega}\{C_2(\BIx,\Bomega)\}\big\}$; see, e.g., \citep*{bental2009robust, simchilevi2019constraint, zeng2013solving}.